A marketing KICK-START for your START-UP!

 Tip 4: Hire a publicist or media relations pro.

 The truth is that even the Times usually doesn’t discover new things on its own.
 Usually, the invisible hand of a publicist is at work.
 Experienced and reliable agencies are experts in your market.
-One such advertising agencies is The Uncommons Design.
+One such advertising agencies in Pune is The Uncommons Design.
 Our strong team has an unflinching expertise on managing marketing exercises for startups.